-This paper shows the importance of an automated tuning procedure of controller parameters to fly high-speed maneuvers.
-While the effect of tuning is less prominent at low speeds, it acquires a fundamental role when the quadrotor flies a minimum-time trajectory at the limits of handling.
-In such cases, the relation between the parameters of a finitehorizon controller and the flight performance over the entire trajectory (measured, for example, in terms of trajectory completion or tracking error) is non-convex, not injective, and multi-modal.
-This complex relation, caused by noisy actuation, disturbances, or imperfect modeling, makes tuning challenging even to human experts.
+This paper shows the importance of an automated tuning procedure to fly high-speed maneuvers.
+While the effect of tuning is less prominent at low speeds, it acquires a fundamental role when the quadrotor flies at the limits of handling.
+In such cases, the relation between the parameters and flight performance (measured, for example, in terms of trajectory completion or tracking error) is non-convex, not injective, and multi-modal.
 In this paper, we propose a sampling-based approach specifically tailored to the task of high-speed flight.
-This approach achieves very good tuning performance both in simulation and in the physical world.

 One limitation of the proposed approach is that it does not consider closed-loop stability during optimization.
-While prior work proposed a series of techniques to guarantee stability during tuning [6], [7], [4], such techniques are generally suited to hovering or low-speed flight, and they are generally too conservative for time-optimal flight.
-Similar to previous work on agile flight [25], we have addressed this problem by tuning the controller exclusively in simulation and directly using the tuned controller on a physical platform.
+While prior work proposed a series of techniques to guarantee stability during tuning [8], [9], [6], such techniques either require a very accurate model of the platform or very conservative parameters exploration strategies.
+These makes them suited for tasks like hovering or low-speed flight but not to high-speed flight, where model mismatch makes the parameter's optimization landscape very complex.
+Similar to previous work on agile flight [32], we have addressed this problem by tuning the controller exclusively in simulation and directly using the tuned controller on a physical platform.
 However, such a strategy strongly depends on the quality of the simulation environment.
 Therefore, combining existing techniques for safe tuning with our approach, to either tune from scratch or only finetune the controller on the physical platform, is a very exciting venue for future work.
-Such considerations will potentially open the door to faster flight on physical quadrotors than what is possible today [26].